Leading Transformation: An Interview with Alan Mulally

 Those core values, combined with his keen intellect, helped Mulally guide Ford and Boeing through the most turbulent periods in their corporate histories.

 Following September 11, orders for airplanes dropped precipitously.
 Under Alan’s leadership, Boeing’s balance sheets were back in good shape by 2006.
 Based largely on that performance, Ford Motor Company Chairman Bill Ford called on him that same year to help him lead the struggling automaker.

 I vividly remember when Alan first arrived in Detroit.
 Ford had lost more than a quarter of its North American market share and was on the verge of reporting a $12.7-billion loss.
 Everyone from the news media to industry analysts questioned the decision to give an “outsider” the top job at one of Detroit’s Big Three.

 Mulally acted immediately to turn the company around.
-He sold off Ford’s luxury brands such as Land Rover, Aston Martin, Volvo and Jaguar.
-He then turn his attention to renegotiating burdensome union contracts to bring labor costs down.
+He sold off Ford’s luxury brands, such as Land Rover, Aston Martin, Volvo and Jaguar.
+He then turned his attention to renegotiating burdensome union contracts to bring labor costs down.
 But his boldest moves were yet to come.

 Internally, Mulally faced huge challenges trying to break down Ford’s renowned silo mentality.
 To remedy this situation, he implemented the “One Ford” plan.
 A key part of the plan was his mandatory Business Plan Reviews (BPRs).

 Every Thursday morning, leaders met for two hours to openly review key metrics.
 The executives were encouraged to work closely together to drive innovation, speak truth and find solutions.
 Mulally’s One Ford plan and the BPRs are now credited with helping the company find its way forward.